 As chief information officer, Ms. Oliver is responsible for the development and strategy of communication and outreach on behalf of the president and university, including media relations, public relations, and internal and external communication to promote awareness and appreciation of the university’s mission, brand, values, and programs.
 She consults and assists in promoting and publicizing the university’s mission, faculty expertise and achievements, faculty and student research, student achievements, and other initiatives.

-As vice president for Student Affairs, Dr. Pickron is responsible for the overall excellence of the university’s student affairs programs.
-Dr. Pickron manages all programs and personnel in the division of Student Affairs including the departments of Athletics, campus center, career center, counseling center, diversity and inclusion, student activities, health services, public safety, residential life, student conduct and student government.
-He supports the president and the university’s efforts to promote a positive relationship between the university and the City of Westfield, involving key faculty, community leaders, and university officials.
+As vice president for Student Affairs, Dr. Lopez is responsible for the overall excellence of the university’s student affairs programs.
+Dr. Lopez manages all programs and personnel in the division of Student Affairs including the departments of Athletics, campus center, career center, counseling center, diversity and inclusion, student activities, health services, public safety, residential life, student conduct and student government.
+She supports the president and the university’s efforts to promote a positive relationship between the university and the City of Westfield, involving key faculty, community leaders, and university officials.

 As vice president for Administration and Finance and chief financial officer, Mr. Taksar provides leadership in developing financial and operational strategies in support of the university’s mission and vision.
 He is responsible for overseeing the university’s financial resources, internal audit/risk management, capital planning, facilities, auxiliary services (campus dining), information technology, procurement and human resources.